nuvibit/nuvibit.com/content/english/certifications/_index.md

 ---
-title: "Our certifications"
+title: "Competence"
-description : ""
+description : "The Nuvibit team is highly qualified and certified across the board."
 draft: false
 ---